Mobile App Design Healthcare

 • What frustrated them

-• 🔮 What they wished for
+• What they wished for

-By wearing a white coat and shadowing their workflow, I immersed myself in their fast-paced environment to better understand their needs and challenges.
+In addition, I visited the hospital in person, immersing myself in their fast-paced environment to better understand their challenges.

-“We need a centralized system where nurses can log and update supply data in one place, so we’re prepared without relying on trial and error.”
+"We need a centralized system where nurses can log and update supply data in one place, so we're prepared without relying on trial and error." — M, CSL Perioperative Services @ Health Center

-“Preference cards are often inaccurate, creating confusion for nurses.
-Being able to update them in real time ensures each case has exactly what’s needed.”
+"Preference cards are often inaccurate, creating confusion for nurses.
+Being able to update them in real time ensures each case has exactly what's needed." — P, Clinical Staff Leader @ Health Center

 1. Who is the surgeon?